 Many of us already had the upsetting feeling of diligently working on a project, only to be beaten, overcome or surpassed by a talented person who, despite showing less discipline, achieved better results than us.
 In such situations, one may think that hard work isn’t worth it.

-Salieri, who fanatically believes that music is the bridge between him and God, is not filled with rage against Mozart per se, but is consumed with anger and resentment against the creator who gave all the prodigious musician ability to a man depicted here as incredibly childish, obscene and tippler.
+Salieri, who fanatically believes that music is the bridge between him and God, is not filled with rage against Mozart per se, but is consumed with anger and resentment against the creator who gave all the prodigious musical abilities to a man (controversially) depicted here as incredibly childish, obscene and tippler.

 The sweet melody